themarcelor/themarcelor/README.md

 - 🔭 I’m currently working on CI/CD Pipeline Engineering for Biological Sciences Systems at the University of Chicago.
 - 🌱 I’m currently learning a lot about software testing.
 - 👯 I’m looking to collaborate on Observability.
-- 🤔 I’m looking for help with the toxicity in the Software Engineering world.
+- 🤔 I’m looking for help with handling the toxicity in the Software Engineering world.
 - 💬 Ask me about Site Reliability Engineering.
 - 🙂 Pronouns: he/him
 - ⚡ Fun fact: A group of ferrets is called "a business".